How to clean floor yourself

 How often should I clean my floors?

-For hardwood floors, use a pH-neutral, wood-safe cleaner and avoid excess water to prevent damage.
-Damp-mop the floor, and be sure to dry it completely after cleaning.
+For hardwood floors, use a wood-safe cleaner and avoid excess water to prevent damage.
+Sweep or vacuum first, then damp mop using a cleaner diluted in water.

 When should I call a professional floor cleaning service?